 If you’ve researched all of BU’s programs and exchanges and cannot find one that matches your academic or personal goals then an external program might be right for you.

-If you need more clarification on any of these questions or want to discuss how feasible an external program will be for you, come in and speak with our Program Manager, Emily Whalen.
-She has office hours almost every day.
+If you need more clarification on any of these questions or want to discuss how feasible an external program will be for you, come in and speak with Alison Sprague, Program Manager of External Programs.

 Here are the major questions that should be asked before pursuing an external program.